William I of Württemberg: Later years and death

 King William became increasingly hard of hearing with age and underwent frequent treatment from the 1850s.
 In the autumn of 1863, his condition deteriorated.
 He had little contact with his family, whereas his mistress Amalie was constantly with him.
 He was often visited by the writer Friedrich Wilhelm Hackländer.
 Before his death, he had his private letters and records destroyed.

-William died at 5:10 on the morning of 25 June 1864 at Schloss Rosenstein in the presence of his personal physician, Dr. Karl Alsatian, and a valet.
+William died at 5:10 on the morning of 25 June 1864 at Rosenstein Palace in the presence of his personal physician, Dr. Karl Alsatian, and a valet.
 On the morning of 30 June, in the presence of his son and successor, King Charles and his stepson Peter of Oldenburg, he was buried alongside his second wife Catherine in the Württemberg Mausoleum.
 A few hours later, a memorial service was held there in which his widow Queen Pauline, his daughter-in-law Queen Olga, his daughters Queen Sophie of the Netherlands, Princess Catherine and Princess Augusta of Saxe-Weimar-Eisenach, his nephew Grand Duke Constantine of Russia and his stepson Peter of Oldenburg, were present.

 While William did not mention his wife Pauline in his will, he made sure that his former mistresses Therese of Abel and Blanche La Flèche received pensions.
-Queen Pauline and King Charles insisted Amalie of Stubenrauch left court and she moved to an estate in Tegernsee, located next to the villa Arco, which they had acquired in 1862.
+Queen Pauline and King Charles insisted Amalie of Stubenrauch left court and she moved to an estate in Tegernsee, located next to the Villa Arco, which they had acquired in 1862.
 She died there on 14 April 1876 and was buried in Tegernsee.